-- A. A Board of Ethics is hereby created.
-This Board shall consist of five persons: two members shall be selected from the City Council and one member each from the School Board, Police Commission and Fire Commission.
-The City Attorney (ex officio) or such other legal counsel (ex officio) shall provide legal advice and support for the Board.
-The Board members shall be selected by lot and drawn at the first meeting of the calendar year of the governing bodies. - B. Each Board Member selected is required to serve unless the Board Member is the subject of the Complaint, has a conflict of interest, or is excused due to unavailability or exceptional causes (such as a health issue). - C. The Board of Ethics Member shall elect a chairperson and may adopt such rules for the conduct of their business as they see fit.
-The Board shall have the power to draw upon City departments for reports and information and stenographic and clerical help.
+- A. There A Board of Ethics ("BOE") is hereby created and established a method for appointing a Board of Ethics.
+This Board BOE shall consist of five (5) persons: one member each two members shall be selected by lot from the City Council, and one member each from the School Board, Police Commission and Fire Commission and the.
+All members shall be selected by lot to maintain a full board as necessary.
+The City Attorney (ex officio) or such other legal counsel (ex officio)-that shall provide legal advice and support for the Board BOE should decide.
+The Board BOE members shall be selected by lot and drawn at the first meeting of the calendar year of each of the governing bodies. - B. Each BOE Member selected is required to serve unless the BOE Member is the subject of the Complaint, has a conflict of interest, or is excused due to unavailability or exceptional causes (such as a health issue). - C. The members of Board BOE Member shall elect a chairperson.
+They shall and the BOE may adopt such rules for the conduct of their its business as they it sees fit and they.
+The BOE shall have the power to draw upon the various City departments for reports and information and stenographic and clerical help.
 They shall have all subpoena powers as may be available to them under State law.